-The impact assessment of each 'preferred' project is presented in Table 4-1 below.
+The impact assessment of each 'preferred' project is presented in Table 4-2 below.
 Each impact is given a unique reference number, so that its mitigation (where applied) can be tracked and audited once the project/s is/ are implemented.
+The details of the scores assigned for significance rating are included in the table in Appendix 1.